-That means by 2020, companies across the globe will waste a collective $224 billion on failed technology transformations.
+That means by 2023, companies across the globe will have wasted a collective $761 billion on failed technology transformations in only four years’ time.

 When investments don’t start at the top, decisions get siloed.
 Silos cause piecemeal-ed systems and disjointed processes, toppling transformation efforts.

-Learn the roles your executives can play (and how you can fit into the mix.)
-Then, share important findings with your VPs and operations leaders.
+Learn the roles your executives play (and how you fit into the mix.)
 The more knowledge about digital transformation, the better the outcome for your contact center and your company.

-The CEO: Seeing from a unique vantage point
+The CEO: Seeing digital transformation opportunities from a unique vantage point

-The CEO has the ultimate vantage point for cross-functional work.
+The CEO has the ultimate vantage point for cross-functional work, so it makes sense they carry digital transformation projects on their shoulders.
 They know the goals, functions, and outputs of each department.
 And, they’re connected to all the other C-Suiters.

-Every major project comes across their desk for a signature, and your company’s digital transformation efforts are no different.
+Every major project comes across their desk for a signature.
+Your digital transformation efforts are no different.

 Here, they play a supporting role.

-A CEO’s co-execs will task their teams with finding new technology.
-And, these other C-Suiters will play a strategic role in rewriting processes, setting operational goals, and implementing any new tech.
+Your CEO’s co-execs will task their teams with finding new technology.
+And, they’ll play a strategic role in rewriting processes and setting operational goals.
+Then, they’ll be instrumental in implementing any new systems.

 CEOs should ask the tough questions to make sure the strategy and new processes align with your company’s long-term mission and vision.

-“Visionary CEOs, individually, are the engines of massive change that is unprecedented in the history of information technology—possibly unprecedented in the history of commerce.” – Thomas M. Siebel for McKinsey & Company
+“Visionary CEOs, individually, are the engines of massive change that is unprecedented in the history of information technology—possibly unprecedented in the history of commerce,” said Thomas M. Siebel for McKinsey & Company.

 Once they have complete alignment with other company leaders, they can get buy-in from the board.